 Which Cod Liver Oil Should You Take?

-We've been taking this one because it was becoming increasingly difficult to get our family to take their CLO due to the taste.
-Even with a little chocolate chip chaser it was getting to be too big a battle.
-We just really like how this one goes down — I might even say, believe it or not, that the lemon flavor is actually sort of pleasant — no gagging!
-Of the 3 options here, this one has the mildest taste.
+This one has the mildest taste.
+I might even say, believe it or not, that the lemon flavor is actually sort of pleasant — no gagging!
 (See updated info below about this brand.)

 - Naturally Occurring Vitamin D (250 IU/half teaspoon)